julienrf/scala-lessons/course/slides/course.md

 ```

 > - Note the strong similarities with `IntList`
->      - As usual, duplicated code should be interpreted as a signal that something should be generalized
->      - In this case, you want to abstract over the type of the elements of the list
+> - You want to abstract over the type of the elements of the list

 ## Type Constructors